robotizando/robotizando.github.io/_projects/(5) Metabotix.md

 name: Metabotix
 tools: [Open Hardware, 3D printing, Robotics, Physics, Mechanics, Open Tecnologies, Software, Arduino, Raspberry Pi]
 image: /assets/images/metabotix-logo.webp
-description: Metabotix is the name of the Robotics and Open Technologies Laboratory at IFG Campus Luziânia. <br><br> I participate as a consultant on open technologies and correlated subjects.
+description: Metabotix is the name of the Robotics and Open Technologies Laboratory at Federal Institute of Goias (IFG) Campus Luziânia. <br><br> I participate as a consultant on open technologies and correlated subjects.

 ---